 Top job seekers will skip job posts lacking any salary description.
 They don’t want to waste time on a potentially low-paying job.
 You lose many candidates when you don’t post any salary info.

 In our guide, we list additional mistakes companies make in job postings.
-The guide also provides remedies for these mistakes and advice on writing a winning ad.
+The guide also remedies these mistakes and advises writing a winning ad.